MelleKoning/todohttp/README.md

 contains the script to start a mongodb instance in docker with
 * docker-compose -f ./docker/docker-compose.yml up -d

+* docker-compose -f ./dockersvc/docker-compose.yml up -d
+above should create a mongo instance with access credentials (test not finished yet)

 on windows a volume is needed to store data
-(Run once) Create a external named volume for MongoDB
+(Run once) Create a external named volume for MongoDB These commands will give a mongo container with unrestricted access for test purposes
 * docker volume create --name=mongodata
 * docker run -d -p 27017:27017 -v mongodata:/data/db --name=tododb-mongo-container mongo